manfontan/CV/Experience.md

 ![itx-logo](https://github.com/manfontan/CV/blob/master/img/itx-logo.png)
 **January 2014 - August 2014 (7 Months).**
 *A Coruña, Spain*
-As part of the Inditex’s eCommerce development team,  I am working on the Enterprise Payments
+As part of the Inditex’s eCommerce development team,  I worked on the Enterprise Payments
-Interface, an stand alone application to handle payment process for www.zara.com online shop.
+Interface, an standalone application to process payments for www.zara.com online shop.

 --